Caring for My Pottery

-We've currently got our heads down and wheels turning fast and are unable to give tours at the workshop.
-We can't wait to host you in our new Biltmore Village facility this fall!
+We've currently got our heads down and wheels turning fast and are unable to give tours at the Factory.
+We look forward to hosting Factory tours in the very near future!

 Can we just drop on by?

-As our potters are busy potting, we are unable to accommodate unscheduled visits to the pottery.
+As our potters are busy potting, we are unable to accommodate unscheduled visits to the Factory.